Element-Research/rnn/README.md

 # rnn: recurrent neural networks #

 This is a Recurrent Neural Network library that extends Torch's nn.
-You can use it to build RNNs, LSTMs, BRNNs, BLSTMs, and so forth and so on.
+You can use it to build RNNs, LSTMs, GRUs, BRNNs, BLSTMs, and so forth and so on.
 This library includes documentation for the following objects:

 Modules that consider successive calls to `forward` as different time-steps in a sequence :